 Sheet Music Collection

 Sheet music preceded the Victrola and radio in making popular music accessible to the public.
 Before these innovations, the piano and sheet music brought the latest popular songs to families, groups of friends, and even whole neighborhoods.
-The museum holds more than 2,400 pieces of sheet music ranging from simply designed mid-19th century pieces to ones bearing fancy chromolithographed covers of the late 1800s and early 1900s.
+The museum holds nearly 3,000 pieces of sheet music ranging from simply designed mid-19th century pieces to ones bearing fancy chromolithographed covers of the late 1800s and early 1900s.
 The collection is highly representative of American popular culture up to the present.
 Modern examples range from Disney movie themes to contemporary rock and roll.

 Anne D. Williams Jigsaw Puzzle Collection, 1766–2014